 Likewise if the wedding is outdoors or at less formal venue (a rented hall rather than a church, for instance) you can veer away from the dark tones.
 A dark suit can get warm and uncomfortable during an outdoor wedding.
 Not only that, it can edge too close to formal wear and look somewhat stuffy.

 For outdoor weddings, you can keep with the cocktail wear you would for an evening or indoor wedding for the most part and can wear a suit if you want, though it's not always necessary.
 However, it's a good idea to choose a lighter color such as tan or light gray - you only want a dark suit when it is cooler.
 The other exception you might consider making?
 Socks.
 If you want to err on the side of caution, go ahead and wear them.
 However, they aren't required, and you may be more comfortable going without, especially if the weather is warm.

 Depending on your hosts, a suit jacket may not even be necessary (although it's always a good idea to have one and take it off later if you choose).
-On the more casual end of cocktail wear for weddings, a nice button up dress shirt with slacks and dress shoes is all it takes.
+On the more casual end of cocktail wear for weddings, a nice button down collar or button up dress shirt with slacks and dress shoes is all it takes.

 If you're looking for a solution that lies somewhere between wearing a full suit and wearing a dress shirt only, you can opt for a sleek, well tailored blazer.
 Pair it with the button up shirt of your choice, and you can inject even more style and personality into your look; of course, it'll stand out without overdoing it or overwhelming the rest of your outfit, which is a cornerstone of men's cocktail attire.